thiwaK/explore-python/README.md

   a = 5

   if a > 0:
-      # This block of code execute when a is equals to 5
+      # This block of code execute when a is greater than 0
       print("a is a positive integer")

       if a%2 == 0:
-          # a can be devide by
+          # This block of code execute whe a can be devide by 2
           print("a is a mulatiple of 2")
   else:
       # If it is not, this block of code will execute